Get In Touch

 As long as you have a Spanish NIE (Número de Identificatión del Extranjero), you should have no problem purchasing a property in Spain.

-This number is unique to you and is essential to carry out any transaction in Spain.
+This number is unique to you and is essential to carrying out any transaction in Spain.

 Since it must appear on all documents that you sign or are issued to you, you must have this in place before buying a property.